 Hemp in Pennsylvania

 Pennsylvania has followed the federal government’s move to legalize industrial hemp in 2018.
-The PA Department of Agriculture has formulated a growing program which includes mandatory permitting and monitoring.
+The PA Department of Agriculture has formulated a growing program that includes mandatory permitting and monitoring.

-The new program removes much of the cumbersome framework which growers, processors and marketers needed to navigate.
+The new program removes much of the cumbersome framework that growers, processors and marketers needed to navigate.
 Farmers interested in Pennsylvania’s program and the permitting application can visit the PDA website.

 Hemp in Rhode Island